adrian-d-hidalgo/azle-chain-fusion-starter/README.md

 ## Development

-All coprocessing logic resides in `canisters/chain_fusion/services/job.service.ts`.
+All coprocessing logic lives in `canisters/chain_fusion/services/job.service.ts`.
 Developers can focus on writing jobs to process EVM smart contract events without altering the code for fetching events or sending transactions.

 Note that the Chain Fusion Canister only scrapes logs every 3 minutes, so you may need to wait a few minutes before seeing the new job processed.